CUBRID/cubrid-manual/en/sql/tuning.rst

     As you can see in the above comparison result, the value in the **VARCHAR** type retrieved from the index will appear with the following empty string truncated when the covering index has been applied.

 .. note:: If covering index optimization is available to be applied, the I/O performance can be improved because the disk I/O is decreased.
 But if you don't want covering index optimization in a special condition, specify a **NO_COVERING_IDX** hint to the query.
-For how to add a query, refer :ref:`sql-hint`.
+For how to add a query, see :ref:`sql-hint`.

 .. _order-by-skip-optimization: